-SCB's A2 deposit and issuer ratings reflect the bank's baa2 BCA, a high probability of affiliate support provided by SCB's parent Santander Consumer Finance S.A.
-(SCF, A2 stable/A2 stable, baa2) and its ultimate parent Banco Santander S.A.
-(Santander, A2 stable/A2 stable, baa1), and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which provides additional two notches of rating uplift.
+SCB's A2 deposit and issuer ratings reflect the bank's baa2 BCA, one notch of rating uplift from its role as a core subsidiary of Santander Consumer Finance S.A.
+(SCF, A2 stable/A2 stable, baa2), and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which indicates a very low loss given failure and results in two notches of rating uplift.
+SCB's ratings do not benefit from government support uplift because of its small size in the context of the German banking sector.